robertdfrench/wmap/README.md

 - profile: the author's GitHub username
 - body: a Base64-encoded representation of the input message
-- signature: a Base64-encoded representation of the author's SSH signature of the original input message (not the base64 representation in the `body` field).
+- signature: a Base64-encoded representation of the author's SSH signature of the original input message (not a signature of the Base64-encoded `body` field).

 It will look something like this: